isomerpages/ogp/_about-us/ops/suhaila.md

   - Established HAS product operations task process workflows including metric monitoring via Vault, clinic whitelisting, and user support escalation processes
-quote: "A ship in harbour is safe, but that is not what ships are built for."
-Being continually pushed to explore new depths for work and myself has made me learn so much about what I am capable of."
+quote: "__A ship in harbour is safe, but that is not what ships are built for.__ Being continually pushed to explore new depths for work and myself has made me learn so much about what I am capable of."
 linkedinId: "https://www.linkedin.com/in/sue-roslan/"

 ---